KxSystems/mqtt/docs/reference.md

 .mqtt.sub topic
 ```

-Where `topic` is a symbol denoting the topic that the process should listen to, returns a callback to the process when a message is received on topic stating that the message was received and what that message is.
+Where `topic` is a symbol denoting the topic that the process should listen to.
+Received msgs on that topic can then be processed via the callback [.mqtt.msgrcvd](mqttmsgrecv)

 ```q
 // Connect to the host broker and publish a message